cfsengineering/CEASIOMpy/ceasiompy/CPACS2GMSH/README.md

 * `Le/Te refinement factor : 7.0`
 Apply a refinement on the leading and trailing edge of the aircraft wings. the element size at the le/te will be set to the wing mesh size divided by the refinement factor.
 This refinement decay according to a power law from the edge to 30% of the wing section cord length, where the mesh size is the wing's one.`
+* `Auto refine : True`
+Apply an automatic refinement of surfaces which are small compare to a mesh element. :warning: With this option activated, the surface mesh generation maybe done two times, which increasing the total meshing time. `

+Engines :
+* `Engine intake position [%] : 20.0`
+Position of the engine intake surface w.r.t the fan or center cowl length, from the front of the fan or center cowl`
+* `Engine exhaust position [%] : 20.0`
+Position of the engine exhaust surface w.r.t the fan or center cowl length, from the back of the fan or center cowl`

 :warning: It is recommended to check the mesh convergence to know which value gives the best trade-off between the results accuracy and computation time, for your application case.